 Sometimes an employee’s intentions aren’t always aligned with the carrier.

-Companies like ForMotiv monitor an employee’s behavior (distinct from D2C behavior) and alerts carriers when an individual agent is potentially manipulating an application in order to get through underwriting.
+Companies like ForMotiv monitor an employee’s behavior (distinct from D2C behavior) and alert carriers when an individual agent is potentially manipulating an application in order to get through underwriting.

 For example, a carrier can be notified if a certain application screen is completed in under 50% of the expected time, or uses the same account and routing number for multiple policies.